-Kashering – A hotel kitchenette requires the same method of kashering for Passover as a home kitchen.
-Please consult the “STAR-K Pesach Kitchen” for more information.
-Kosherization must be completed before Passover.
+A hotel kitchenette requires the same method of kashering for Passover as a home kitchen.
+One should secure permission from the hotel before kashering.

-Bedikas Chometz – One who is staying at a hotel and did not bring any chometz into the room should perform bedikas chometz without a brocha.1 Some hotel rooms have a “mini-bar” that is pre-stocked with drinks and snacks by the hotel.
-If there are food items in the mini-bar which are not kosher for Passover, one should ensure that the staff removes those items.
-Alternatively, the mini-bar should be sealed off and the staff informed that the guest bears no responsibility for those items.2 Ice from the icemaker may be used, but the ice bucket in the room should not be used.
+One who is staying at a hotel and did not bring any chometz into the room should perform bedikas chometz without a brochah.
+Some hotel rooms have a “mini-bar” that is pre-stocked with drinks and snacks by the hotel.
+If there are food items in the mini-bar which are not Kosher for Passover, one should ensure that the staff removes those items.
+Alternatively, the mini-bar should be sealed off and the staff informed that the guest bears no responsibility for those items.
+Ice from the icemaker may be used, but the ice bucket in the room should not be used.
 The coffeemaker also may not be used.

-Kiddush– In a hotel there is often a Kiddush after davening, before the day meal.
-In order to fulfill the mitzva of kiddush, one must eat a k’zayis of mezonos to create “Kiddush b’makom seuda”.
-On Pesach, this creates a unique issue since often there is no gebrukst being served, so the cakes are made from potato starch or nut flour and not matza meal.
-These cakes are shehakol.
+In a hotel there is often a Kiddush after davening, before the day meal.
+In order to fulfill the mitzvah of Kiddush, one must eat a k’zayis of Mezonos to create “Kiddush b’makom seuda”.
+On Pesach, this creates a unique issue since often no gebrokts foods are served, so the cakes are made from potato starch or nut flour and not matzah meal.
+These cakes are Shehakol.

-If there are no mezonos cakes, or one’s custom is not to eat them, one could fulfill the Kiddush b’makom seuda by drinking a reviis (3.8 fluid oz) of wine or grape juice.
+If there are no Mezonos cakes, or one’s custom is not to eat them, one could fulfill the Kiddush b’makom seudah by drinking a revi’is (3.8 fluid oz) of wine or grape juice.
 Each person listening to Kiddush must drink this amount.
-(The one who recites Kiddush should drink at least 5 ¾ oz. (this is slightly more than a half-reviis to be yotzai Kiddush and then another reviis for b’makom seuda of wine or grape juice)
+(The one who recites Kiddush should drink at least 5 ¾ oz.
+(This is slightly more than a half-revi’is to be yotzai Kiddush, and then another revi’is for b’makom seuda of wine or grape juice)

-Hallway and room lights may be motion sensitive to turn on upon entrance.
+Hallway and room lights may be motion sensitive to turn on upon entering the room.
 Furthermore, some hotels require the room key to be inserted in a slot in the room to keep the lights and AC active.
 When one leaves the room, he removes the key.
-As a workaround, one can request from the staff (before Shabbos) to leave his hallway lights on continuously for Shabbos, and to provide him with a key that can be left in the slot all Shabbos.
+As a workaround, one can request from the staff (before Shabbos) to leave his hallway lights on continuously for Shabbos and to provide him with a key that can be left in the slot throughout Shabbos.